AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

 ### 1. How to select all components in the scene?

 - Use `<Component name=".*" name_regex="true" recursive="true">`

-For example, to hide all UI components:
+For example the XML below will hide all UI components:

 ```
 <Component name=".*" name_regex="true" recursive="true">